 Those bulging, bluish veins that you’ve caught protruding from your skin are called varicose veins.
 What are varicose veins?
 They are the end result of faulty valves that are designed to keep your blood flowing back to your heart.
 Vein doctors will inform you that a vein’s main job is to deliver blood back to the heart for reoxygenation, but for patients with varicose veins, there are a few things not working properly with this delivery system.
 Varicose veins tends to occur in your legs, as a result of the increased pressure that is caused by sitting and standing.
 Your veins have to work extra hard in order to defy gravity and return blood to the heart, and they also rely on valves to keep the blood moving in the correct direction.
 When these valves become weakened, blood flows backwards into the vein, causing it to be trapped.
 This trapped blood then pools, which causes the appearance of varicose veins.

-Weakened vein valves are due to a myriad of factors such as age, hormones, family history of varicose veins, sitting or standing for long periods of time, and your weight.
+Weakened vein valves are due to a myriad of factors such as age, hormones, family history of varicose veins, sitting or standing for long periods of time, never wearing your compression stockings and your weight.
 The name for this condition is called venous insufficiency, or venous reflux.
 Vein experts agree that varicose veins are an indicator of this underlying problem, and it is critical that you are evaluated by a vein doctor in order to discuss how to remove varicose veins.

 If the sound of “varicose vein removal” sounds like something out of Dr. Frankenstein’s laboratory, don’t be alarmed.
 In the past, it was necessary to surgically remove the veins, which led to longer recovery times.
 However, with the development of minimally-invasive methods, you can now treat varicose vein removal as a quick, outpatient procedure.
 A varicose vein doctor, such as the vein experts at the Vein Treatment Center of New York or Vein Treatment Center of New Jersey will be able to identify one of these cutting-edge options as the best solution to remove your varicose veins.